Scienziatopazzo/svm-thesis/activity-log.md

 # SVMRegression - Research Activity Log

+## 30th May 2018
+* Implemented the first set of experiments to be run multiple times in `experiments1.py`.
+* Ran experiments 1.
+Todo: make experiments 2 about feature engineering combinations.

 ## 29th May 2018
 * Written *Conclusions* and rewritten the *Introduction* to the thesis.